RainierBarrett/graphmcmc/README.rst

      :alt: Updates

-This is a Markov-chain Monte Carlo simulator for graphs in Python
+This is a Markov-chain Monte Carlo simulator for graphs in Python.
+It takes into account total graph weights and path-lengths to the zero node to evaluate state transition probabilities.

 * Free software: GNU General Public License v3